LetterC67/Chess-Game-in-Python/README.md

 ### b.
 How to play?
 - User can play 2 mode: computer vs human(easy, medium and hard) or human vs human.
 - This game has save and load game feature.
-- Chess puzzles are available
+- Chess puzzles are available (human vs computer)
 ## 3. Contributing
 - Any comments, pull requests are welcome!
 ## 4. License